syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/download-and-installation.md

 4. Click the **Download** button in the **“Syncfusion® PDF Viewer SDK”** extensions.

 5. Close all Visual Studio instances after downloading the extensions to begin the installation process.
-You will see the following VSIX installation prompt.
+You will see the following VSIX Installer prompt.

     ![VSIX-Installation-Window](images/VSIXinstallation.png)